-Permeable pavers saved a Minnesota family's dream patio
+Permeable pavers saved a MN family's dream patio

 When homeowners in Falcon Heights, a suburb of St. Paul, Minnesota, wanted to add an outdoor patio between the driveway and their home, they discovered that their plans would exceed the city's limit on impermeable surfaces.